 Preparing a drum set for shipping can seem challenging because it includes so many different components and takes up a lot of space when it’s in use.

-The first step to shipping a drum kit is to take the drums off their stands and place them on their sides.
+The first step to shipping percussion instruments, like a drum kit, is to take the drums off their stands and place them on their sides.
 You can nest smaller drums inside larger ones for shipping, as long as you wrap them in bubble wrap so their surfaces don’t touch.
 Fill any hollow spaces in your kit with kraft paper or other infill and take extra care to protect the drumheads with bubble wrap.

 Each drum or set of nested drums should get its own packing box.
 You can pack multiple boxes together in a larger box or ship the boxes separately.
 See the discussion of dimensional weight below to help you figure out which is the better choice.

-If you regularly ship musical instruments, you’ll probably find brass and woodwinds to be less challenging than violins or guitars.
+If you regularly ship musical instruments, you’ll probably find brass instruments and woodwinds, like clarinets, to be less challenging than violins or guitars.
 Since these instruments generally come with cases molded to their shape that completely protect them, it’s vital to ship them in their cases.
 Follow the general principles above and use good packing materials and a sturdy outer box.
 Never ship a wind or any other instrument in just its case.

 How to ship large musical instruments such as pianos and harps